JiaquanYe/TableMASTER-mmocr/README.md

 ## About The Project

-This project is 2nd solution of **ICDAR 2021 Competition on Scientific Literature Parsing, Task B**.
-We implement the solution by [MMOCR](https://github.com/open-mmlab/mmocr)，which is an open-source toolbox based on PyTorch.
+This project presents our 2nd place solution for **ICDAR 2021 Competition on Scientific Literature Parsing, Task B**.
+We reimplement our solution by [MMOCR](https://github.com/open-mmlab/mmocr)，which is an open-source toolbox based on PyTorch.
 You can click [here](https://aieval.draco.res.ibm.com/challenge/40/overview) for more details about this competition.
+Our original implementation is based on **FastOCR** (one of our internal toolbox similar with MMOCR).

 ### Method Description

-We divide the table content recognition task into four sub-tasks: **table structure recognition**, **text line detection**, **text line recognition**, and **box assignment**.
-And we develop [MASTER](https://arxiv.org/abs/1910.02562), propose a novel table structure recognition architrcture, which we call **TableMASTER**.
+In our solution, we divide the table content recognition task into four sub-tasks: **table structure recognition**, **text line detection**, **text line recognition**, and **box assignment**.
+Based on [MASTER](https://arxiv.org/abs/1910.02562), we propose a novel table structure recognition architrcture, which we call **TableMASTER**.
 The difference between **MASTER** and **TableMASTER** will be shown below.
 You can click [here](https://arxiv.org/pdf/2105.01848.pdf) for more details about this solution.

 ![MASTER's architecture](./imgs/architecture.jpg)